1EyedRabbit/docker-fun/README.md

 - Flask App: The app.py file serves a simple web page using Flask.
 It uses Jinja templating to inject the port and random background color into the HTML.
 - Random Background Color: The app generates a random hex color on each page refresh using Python's random module.
 - Docker: The Dockerfile containerizes the Flask app.
 When the container is run, it listens on port 8080 by default.

+### Cloud Build Workflow

+- Trigger: Automatically triggered on main branch push.
+- Build: Docker image is built using the repository’s Dockerfile.
+- Push: Image is pushed to Artifact Registry.
+- Deploy (Optional): Automatically deployed to Cloud Run using the latest image.